rebekamukherjee/data-engineering-zoomcamp/notes/15_spark.md

 ![spark groupby stages](res/spark-groupby-stages.png)
 - The `Exchange` task refers to the reshuffling.

 If we were to add sorting to the query by adding `ORDER BY 1,2` at the end, Spark would perform a very similar operation to `GROUP BY` after grouping the data.
-The resulting DAG would look liked this in the Spark UI:
+The resulting DAG will look liked this in the Spark UI:

 ![spark groupby orderby stages](res/spark-groupby-orderby-stages.png)